Michal Kašpárek

 nie mój cyrk, nie moje małpy

-(idiomatic) it’s none of my business ¶ Literally, “not my circus, not my monkeys”. (en.wiktionary.org)
+(idiomatic) not my circus, not my monkeys; it's none of my business ¶ Literally, “not my circus, not my monkeys”.
+First attested in 1988. (en.wiktionary.org)

 nonastalgie